Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/navigating.rst

 ------------------

 Use these shortcuts to adjust the sequence area of the VSE:
+- Pan :kbd:`MMB`
+- Zoom :kbd:`Wheel`
-Pan :kbd:`MMB` Zoom :kbd:`Wheel` Vertical Scroll use :kbd:`Shift-Wheel`,
+- Vertical Scroll use :kbd:`Shift-Wheel`, or drag on the left scroll bar.
+- Horizontal Scroll use :kbd:`Ctrl-Wheel`, or drag on the lower scroll bar.
+- Scale View, :kbd:`Ctrl-MMB` and drag up/down (vertical scale) or left/right (horizontal scale).
-or drag on the left scroll bar.
-Horizontal Scroll use :kbd:`Ctrl-Wheel`, or drag on the lower scroll bar.
-Scale View Vertically, drag on the circles on the vertical scroll bar.
+- Scale View Vertically, drag on the circles on the vertical scroll bar.
-Scale View Horizontally, drag on the circles on the horizontal scroll bar.
+- Scale View Horizontally, drag on the circles on the horizontal scroll bar.

 Scrubbing